 Figure 1: TFSA value projection split between contributions and investment return

-From Figure 1 there are three points to note:
+From the diagram there are three points to note:

 In the first five years the value of the tax benefit is incredibly small.

 |3||Yet after twenty years the tax saving represents over 20% of the total fund value.|

 From a tax benefit perspective, it appears to not make sense for an investor to utilise a TFSA for an investment horizon of shorter than five years.
 This picture changes dramatically though after ten years due to the well-known compounding effect of long-term investment returns.

 3. Lifetime TFSA contribution limits are precious – don’t waste them

 4. Investment portfolios should be consistent with investment horizon

 A final point to discuss is what represents the ideal investment portfolio for a TFSA.
-There should be two key considerations when deciding on an appropriate investment portfolio:
+There really should be two key considerations when deciding on an appropriate investment portfolio:

 - As highlighted above TFSA investments should be ten-year or longer investments, and portfolios should reflect this reality.

 - Since TFSAs do not attract income tax or CGT, the risk/return characteristics of TFSA portfolios are neutral to whether returns come from capital gain, interest or dividends.

 Source: Morningstar Direct, as at 31.12.19.
 Performance figures are based on a lump sum investment, NAV to NAV, net of fees.
 Highest and lowest annualised returns since inception of the Investec Opportunity, Investec Equity and Investec STeFI Plus funds (12-month rolling performance figures) are: 43.8% (31.07.05) and -15.7% (28.02.09); 65.8% (30.04.06) and -34.8% (28.02.09); 13.8% (30.06.01) and 4.2% (31.08.14), respectively.
 The total expense ratio of the Investec Opportunity, Investec Equity and Investec STeFI Plus funds (A class) are: 1.31%, 1.19% and 0.70%, respectively.
 Funds shown are for illustrative purposes only and are not necessarily the classes available on the IMS TFSA platform.